binarygraka/master-thesis-template/README.md

     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

-*  `smallspace`: Use `smallspace` in options, to decrease the space on top of the chapter title in "Eidesstaatliche Erklärung", "Danksagung" und "Kurzinformation/Abstract".
-Default is false.

-* `customtitlespacing`: Use `customtitlespacing` in options to activate custom titel spaces, which can be defined in the `preamble.tex`.
-Custom title spaces will override print/online title space setup.

 *   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options.
 Then you can define the dimensions of the margin in the `preamble.tex` file:

         \ifsetCustomMargin